cran/breathtestcore/README.md

 ## What it does

-* Reads several file formats of <sup>13</sup>C data: IRIS/Wagner (composite and CSV), BreathID and generic CSV
+* Reads several file formats of <sup>13</sup>C data: IRIS/Wagner (composite and CSV), BreathID and Excel.
-* Fits Beta-Exponential nonlinear curve fits using `nls`, which gives successful estimates for 90% of PDR curves
+* Fits Beta-Exponential nonlinear curve fits using `nls`, which gives successful estimates for 90% of PDR curves.
 * Computes population fits with `nlme` when data from multiple recordings are available, resulting in much more reliable estimates for studies.
 * Computes prior-constrained Bayesian non-linear fit for single records (refactored to package [dmenne/breathteststan](https://github.com/dmenne/breathteststan))
 * Computes Bayesian non-linear population fit with Stan for multiple records (refactored to package dmenne/breathteststan)
-* Includes an extensive data set of <sup>13</sup>C records from the University Hospital of Zürich
+* Includes three data sets of <sup>13</sup>C records from the University Hospital of Zürich
 * [A comparison of results with nls, nlme](http://menne-biomed.de/blog/breath-test-stan) and Bayesian [Stan](http://www.mc-stan.org).
 * See the example in the documentation of `t50BluckCoward` for a comparison with published data.
-Most cases agree with those published here, but there are some exceptions?

 ## Sponsors and supporters

 The software is being developed in cooperation with the Department of Gastroenterology of the University Hospital of Zürich and Claraspital Basel.
 Thanks to Benjamin Misselwitz, Mark Fox and Werner Schwizer.
-And special thanks to Andreas Steingötter for constantly reminding me that better statistics does necessarily make a method physiologically relevant.
+Special thanks to Andreas Steingötter for constantly reminding me that better statistics does necessarily make a method physiologically relevant.

 ## How to install
-To install the functions, use
+To install the most recent versions of the package, use

-    devtools::install_github("breathtestcore","dmenne")
+    devtools::install_github("dmenne/breathtestcore", build_vignettes = TRUE)
     # In case you want to use the fancy Stan-based methodes
-    devtools::install_github("breathteststan","dmenne")
+    devtools::install_github("dmenne/breathteststan")
-    # And here the still rudimentary web GUI
+    # And here the web app; this is not yet on CRAN and must be installed from github
-    devtools::install_github("breathtestshiny","dmenne")
+    devtools::install_github("dmenne/breathtestshiny", build_vignettes = TRUE)

+Do not forget to use `build_vignettes = TRUE`.

+Stable version of the packages [breathtestcore](https://CRAN.R-project.org/package=breathtestcore) and [breathteststan](https://CRAN.R-project.org/package=breathteststan) can also be installed from CRAN.
+Since packages are under strong development, we recommend to use the github versions.

+The [Docker image](https://hub.docker.com/r/dmenne/gastro-docker/) contains RStudio, package `gastempt` to analyze MRI/scintigraphic gastric emptying data, and the `breathtestshiny` app.

+You can run the [web app online]{https://apps.menne-biomed.de/breathtestshiny/}.
+No data are stored, but you can download all results and a series of tests for studies.

 ## Usage example